Maumagnaguagno/Snake/README.md

 - ``#`` as wall location

 Currently limited to a single snake, snake parts should be ``adjacent`` only to previous and next locations to avoid ambiguity.
-Walls are converted to always ``occupied`` locations, could also be represented as lack of adjacencies to these locations, which would be harder to manually modify later.
+Walls are converted to always ``occupied`` locations, but could also be represented as lack of adjacencies to these locations, which would be harder to manually modify later.
 Multiple problems in this format are already available, they were manually crafted to generate longer solutions or force certain paths for the snake to be able to strike all mice.

 #### Execution